My Political Outlook: Picking Up the Pieces

 “Hardy-har,” you say?

-Well, to quote The Walkmen song again,
+Well, to quote The Walkmen song again:

 ‘Somehow it got easy to laugh out loud.’

+There is NO real objective to this North American Jenga game the elites play *except* the acquisition of power, wealth, and control.
 More specifically, the elite ruling class has sought totalitarian power, and the masses have ceded or been forced to cede it to a monolithic governmental religion, and the wealth was stolen from voting citizens, and near-total control over those citizens was achieved through the media, banks, various spy agencies and bureaucracies, and a never-ending flood of immigrants who cannot vote or be citizens under the old laws.

 We’ve been had.
 And by now, it should be obvious to everyone.